 Sherry Riva | Founder and Executive Director

 Sherry is the Founder and Executive Director of Compass Working Capital (“Compass”), a nonprofit financial services organization with a mission to support families with low incomes to build assets and financial capabilities as a pathway to greater economic opportunity, and out of poverty.
 Compass’s broader vision is to promote economic mobility and financial security for families with low incomes by influencing field-related practice and policy.

 Under Sherry's leadership, Compass has launched and expanded an innovative asset-building model for the Family Self Sufficiency (FSS) program, an employment and savings program for recipients of federal housing assistance.
-The first public-private model of its kind in the country, the Compass FSS model has attracted local and national attention as a scalable, housing-based model to promote financial security for families with low incomes.
-In 2016, under Sherry’s leadership, Compass launched a National FSS Network to expand the scope and impact of the FSS program on a national scale.
+The first model of its kind in the country, the Compass FSS program has attracted local and national attention as a scalable, housing-based model to promote economic mobility and financial security for families with low incomes.
+The program is now offered across eight cities in Massachusetts, Connecticut, and Rhode Island.
+Compass launched an initiative in 2016 to support mission-aligned partners across the country to implement core aspects of the program model in their local communities.
+In 2018, Compass established a partnership to bring its FSS program to residents of the Philadelphia Housing Authority, the fourth largest public housing authority in the country.

 Sherry is a Draper Richards Kaplan Social Entrepreneur and a GLG Social Impact Fellow.
 Compass was selected by Citi Community Development as an Innovation and Impact Fund winner in 2014, and is listed on the Social Impact (S&I) 100, the first-ever, broad index of U.S. nonprofits with proven results and strong potential to scale.